oVirt/ovirt-site/source/develop/release-management/features/storage/manage-storage-connections.html.md

 If there are storage domains using a connection , it may only be edited when all storage domains referencing it are set to maintenance state, or the storage domain is in unattached status.
 During this update operation, the domains (if such exist) will become locked (status=locked) and then their statistics will be updated based on the new pointed connection's properties (the new storage location).
 The domains will be unlocked once the update will be completed.

 For direct lun (lun disks), in order to edit their storage connection, all VMs using those disks (disks that are plugged) should be powered off.
 It is the user's responsibility to make sure that after editing the connection the system can indeed reach the data/luns of the relevant storage domains.
-To ease the administration process, an optional connectivity test may be run to make sure that the storage is indeed accessible. (currently connectivity test is out of scope for 3.3)
+To ease the administration process, an optional connectivity test may be run to make sure that the storage is indeed accessible, although this is currently out of scope.

 Removing a connection is possible only if there are no storage domains nor lun disks using it.